open-contracting/standard/docs/guidance/publish/change_history.md

 ### Implementation

-The supplier has started the construction work, and the procuring entity makes the first payment against the contract using their finance system, which shares a common contract identifier with the procurement system used to publish the earlier stages of the contracting process.
+The supplier starts the construction work.
+After a while, the procuring entity makes the first payment to the supplier.
+The publisher creates a release to document this update in the process.

+Up to this point, the publisher used a single source to generate OCDS documents.
+They store procurement data in a procurement system.
+Payment data, however, gets stored in a financial system, so do we need to join the data to create a release?

+If the systems share common *process identifiers*, there is no need to join data to create a release.
+The only requisite is to built the `ocid` using the shared identifier.

-An OCDS release is published from the finance system using the 'implementation' tag, with details of the payment provided in the `contracts.implementation.transactions` section.
+The publisher uses the information from the financial system to create a new release.
+This release uses the 'implementation' tag.
+The `contracts.implementation.transactions` section includes the details of the payment.

-Since the previous releases from the procurement system share a common `ocid` with the release from the finance system, it’s possible to update the OCDS record for the contracting process with the new information from the finance system.
+The publisher produces the same `ocid` for the process using the common identifier.
+This way, is possible to update the record with the new release.

 <div class="example hint" markdown=1>

 <p class="first admonition-title">Combining data from different systems</p>

-Refer to the guidance on system architecture for more information on how OCDS can be used to combine data from different systems.
+OCDS can be used to combine data from different systems.
+For more information refer to the guidance on system architectures.

 </div>

-The new release from the finance system is added to the releases list in the OCDS record and both the compiled and versioned releases are updated to include the new transaction.
+The publisher adds the new release from the finance system to the releases list in the OCDS record.
+The compiled and versioned releases get updated to include the new transaction.

 ```eval_rst